Shale, a mineral mulch, is very ornamental. It lasts a lifetime.

 - Small batches make work easier, maybe up to 10 pounds (5 kg) in one go.

 - To get that shiny look back, rinse with a garden hose.

 - Set out to dry if not using it again right away (moisture attracts insects and even snakes).

 - Before placing the shale back in the flower bed, consider adding a layer of nutritious plant mulch first.

 - Cover this fresh plant material with your cleaned-up shale mulch.

 Recovering old shale mulch is a great and cheap way to get your garden look astounding again.
 Your past investment will last forever!

 Shale is a wonderful material to work with.
 From building a rock wall to creating a “dry river”, it’s a great mineral to decorate your garden.

 Where to find shale mulch

 Shale is also known for another fact: it contains a small portion of organic compounds called kerogen.
 Energy companies try to extract this oil from shale in a process called fracking.
-It’s a disaster when this is done in pristine environments.
+It’s a disaster when done in pristine environments.